magicasaservice/vue-equipment/packages/plugins/MagicPie/index.md

 ### Direct Import

-If you prefer a more granular approach, the modal can also be directly imported into any Vue component.
+If you prefer a more granular approach, the pie can also be directly imported into any Vue component.

 ```vue
 <script setup>